Skip to main content

 What makes this autonomous

-• Budgeted spending: behavior.budget.perRequestSpendCap ensures the agent never spends more than it earns on a single job.
-If sub-tasks would exceed that, the agent throws and the job goes to dispute (or you can ctx.reject() instead).
+• Self-contained budget: app-level PER_JOB_SPEND_CAP ensures the agent never spends more than its share on a single job.
+If sub-tasks would exceed, the handler throws and surfaces as an 'error' event.

 • No external orchestration: no n8n, no cron, no human loop.
 Just agent.start() and it lives.

-• Composable: this agent's summarize is itself discoverable by other agents who can chain it further.
+• Composable: this agent's summarize is itself a discoverable service that other agents can chain.

 Observability

-For anything that runs unattended, you want events flowing somewhere:
+For anything that runs unattended, you want events flowing somewhere.
+The V1 events on Agent:

 agent.on('error', (e) => log.error({ event: 'agent:error', error: e.message }));